 Vassar plans on returning to an in-person, on-campus learning experience for the Spring 2022 Semester.
 The health and safety of everyone on campus is paramount, and we understand health to include not only the physical health, but also mental health and social well-being.
 Additionally, we will apply all the learning we have had through the last four semesters of the pandemic to provide the best and safest on-campus experience possible.

-Students will also be required to be tested 3-5 days after arriving on campus, which will be conducted at Walker Field House on Monday, January 17 through Friday, January 21.
-For testing when you have symptoms, contact Health Service to get an appointment; walk-ins will be accepted for urgent medical needs.
+For students, symptomatic testing is available by contacting Health Service for an appointment.
+Walk-ins will be accepted for urgent medical needs.
 If students need testing in the evenings, call the CRC.
-Asymptomatic testing is available Wednesdays and Fridays from 1–4 p.m. in the Aula.
+Asymptomatic testing is available Wednesdays and Fridays from 1–4:30 p.m. in the Aula for students and employees, including faculty.
 See here for FAQ.

 Contact tracing will be undertaken immediately by members of the Vassar College Health Service.
 Any unvaccinated or vaccinated and symptomatic close contacts with exposure per the guidelines of the Center for Disease Control & Prevention (CDC) will be tested and will self-quarantine in the nearby hotel.

 For more information, please visit our Contact Tracing FAQ.

 Vassar will be following the latest guidelines from the Centers for Disease Control & Prevention, which have been supported by the New York State Department of Health and our county public health officials.
 People who test positive must isolate for at least five days, until symptoms resolve and they test negative for COVID-19.